-My wife, Janet, and I operate various websites, but even when I’m relaxing I tend to spend quite a bit of time online — if I’m not out and about taking photographs in and of Amsterdam, or shooting the breeze with friends at out local coffee hangout.
+My wife, Janet, and I operate various websites, but even when I’m relaxing I tend to spend quite a bit of time online.
+That is, if I’m not out and about taking photographs in and of Amsterdam, or shooting the breeze with friends at out local coffee hangout.

-I was born on a houseboat moored in the Prinsengracht, straight across from the Westerkerk Church — whose tower, while technically not located in the Jordaan district, was claimed as theirs by the citizens of that iconic Amsterdam neighborhood.
-Matter of fact, the Westerkerk is Holland’s most famous church overlooking the most sung-about neighborhood in the country.
+I was born on a houseboat moored in the Prinsengracht, straight across from the Westerkerk Church.
+The church’s iconic tower, while technically not located in the Jordaan district, was claimed as theirs by the citizens of that famous Amsterdam neighborhood.
+Matter of fact, the Westerkerk is the Netherland’s most famous church overlooking the most sung-about neighborhood in the country.

 Best of both worlds

 In September, 2002, I married Janet and ever since we have lived in her home in Amsterdam-North — a flat on the sixth floor of a high-rise building situated in a beautiful park.

 We live among the tree-tops, so to speak (watching flocks of playful parrots go from tree to tree — global warming is unfolding before our very eyes).
 At times we consider moving back to the very center of Amsterdam, but there’s no hurry.
 No need, either, really.
 Over here we’ve actually got the best of two worlds: On the one hand one of the finest cities in the world, and on the other one of the most beautiful nature areas — including an Unesco World Heritage-listed countryside.